 Poor postural habits especially those postures which require a lot of forward bending or sitting at a desk with forward head posture, can place a lot of stress on the thoracic spine.
 This can lead to distortions and abnormal carriage of this part of the spine which in turn can cause significant discomfort and fatigue or mid back pain.
 The rib articulations are also often adjusted as they also tend to become subluxated and become a source of inflammation and aberrant movement.

-Distortions in the thoracic spine will also dictate how the neck moves and is held and many times the distortions in the thoracic spine originate in the lumbar spine and pelvis.
+Distortions in the thoracic spine will also dictate how the neck moves and is held.
+Often the distortions in the thoracic spine originate in the lumbar spine and pelvis.